 CrossFit gyms are known as Boxes.
 Membership at a CrossFit Box is significantly higher than at a run-of-the-mill gym.
 The main reason for that extra cost is the personalized attention that members get from their coach.
 It is up to you, then, to provide the excellent personal attention, expert guidance, and inspiration that members expect and deserve.

-Are There Any CrossFit Coaching Requirements?
+Are There Any CrossFit Workout or Coaching Requirements?

 As of this writing (August 2022) there are no official qualifications required to become a CrossFit instructor.
 That means that any person can stand up in front of a group and lead them in a CrossFit session.

 Even though it is widely regarded as a separate type of exercise, such as yoga or resistance training, CrossFit is actually a brand name belonging to a private company.
 While it does not at this time have any certification requirements to be an instructor, you do need to be certified in order to open a CrossFit Box.